Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

 In this study, PCL is omitted as its times are found to be quite similar to those of bi-CL.
 Specifically for BCL, we quantify the time needed for Cholesky factorization, an essential step when dealing with large-sized blocks.
 We consider two scenarios where the sample is divided into either 8 or 16 blocks of similar size, resembling the cluster-based configurations in Figure \ref{fig:chull}.
 The bi-CL method is implemented with $d_s=0.1$.

 In the case of 8 blocks, Cholesky factorization must be applied to matrices of size $n/4 \times n/4$ and computed at least 8 times, especially when the sites are irregularly spaced.
 This minimum count occurs when each block is paired with its closest counterpart.
-Therefore, the computed times for the aforementioned matrix operations serve as lower bounds for the BCL evaluations.
 Similarly, when working with 16 blocks, Cholesky factorization is required for matrices of size $n/8 \times n/8$ and should be performed at least 16 times.

 The results are displayed in Figure \ref{fig:tiempos}, considering $n$ ranging from 2,240 to 21,440.
 This experiment offers insight into the advantage of bi-CL in terms of execution time.
 The evaluation of the objective function for the method with 16 blocks takes approximately 100 times longer than the evaluation for bi-CL, whereas for the method with 8 blocks, this figure increases to 520 times longer.
 As these times correspond to a single evaluation, this difference becomes more pronounced proportionally with the number of iterations when maximizing the objective function.